-Talk with your healthcare provider before making any changes to your medications.
+Talk with your healthcare provider before making any changes to this medication.
 People clear medications at different rates.
 In healthy adults, it takes up to 2 days for oxycodone to be gone from the body.
 It might take a longer time for long acting (extended release) medications.

 Will taking oxycodone make it harder for me to get pregnant?

-Studies on women have not been done to see if taking oxycodone could make it harder for you to get pregnant.
+Studies have not been done to see if taking oxycodone could make it harder for a woman to get pregnant.

 Could taking oxycodone cause other pregnancy complications?

 Possibly.
-Studies involving women who use some opioids often during their pregnancy have found an increased risk for adverse outcomes including poor growth of the baby, stillbirth, premature delivery, and c-section.
-This is more commonly reported in women who are taking heroin or who are using prescribed opioid medications in greater amounts or for longer than recommended by their health care provider.
-Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section of this fact sheet on neonatal abstinence syndrome.)
+Studies involving women who often use opioids during their pregnancy have found an increased chance for pregnancy complications such as poor growth of the baby, stillbirth, premature delivery, and need for c-section.
+This is more commonly reported in women who are taking a drug like heroin or who are using prescribed pain medications in greater amounts or for longer than recommended by their healthcare provider.
+Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section below on Neonatal Abstinence Syndrome.)